What are skin tags?

 As you get older, little growths called skin tags might start popping up on your body.
 You’ll recognize them because they’re thinner at the base and get wider at the top.
 They look like a little out-pouching of skin, says Dr. Jennifer Gordon, board-certified dermatologist, Westlake Dermatology.
 “They have a fibrovascular stalk surrounded by flattened skin cells and like to occur in areas that rub—the neck, under the arms, in the groin, and around the eyes,” says Dr. Gordon.

 Skin tag removal isn’t something that should be done in your bathroom at home.
 Many people will look up how to get rid of skin tags on the Internet and try to do it themselves, but you should always go to a dermatologist to have them removed.
-People have used all kinds of crazy methods to try removing skin tags on their own, says Anthony Rossi, MD, FAAD, dermatologic surgeon at Memorial Sloan Kettering Cancer Center and assistant professor of dermatology at Weill Cornell Medical College.
+People have used all kinds of crazy methods for skin tag removal on their own, says Anthony Rossi, MD, FAAD, dermatologic surgeon at Memorial Sloan Kettering Cancer Center and assistant professor of dermatology at Weill Cornell Medical College.
 He’s heard of people tying strings around them, burning them, trying to pick them off with their fingers, and even slamming books against them.
 “It’s wild what people will do,” he says.
-(Check out more terrible skin-care advice dermatologists wish you’d stop following.)
+Check out more terrible skin-care advice dermatologists wish you’d stop following.

 But there’s an even bigger reason you should visit an expert.
 After dermatologists remove a growth, they’ll look at it under a microscope.
 “There are things that look like skin tags but are cancerous,” says Dr. Rossi.
 That doesn’t mean you should freak out if you do find a skin tag.
 Most will just be benign, but you won’t know for sure until you’ve asked.
 Plus, checking a skin tag is a “good excuse” to get your doctor to check the rest of your body for skin cancer and atypical or malignant growths, says Dr. Rossi.
 Before you start thinking you know how to be your own dermatologist, read up on these things you should never do to your skin.